MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Upload-organizational-data.md

 7. In the **Select file** section, click **Select file**.
 In the dialog box that appears, select the .csv file that you want to import.

   > [!Important]
-  > Make sure the file that you are uploading is not open in a different program when you begin the upload process.
+  > <ul><li>The .csv file that you upload must be UTF-8 encoded.</li><li>Make sure that the file that you are uploading is not open in a different program when you begin the upload process.</li><li>After the upload process begins, the process is irreversible.</li></ul>

+  > [!Caution]
+  > The schema of the new data file that you upload must match the schema of previously uploaded HR data.
+Specifically, you must include all columns in the new file that were present in previous files.
+(Introducing new columns is permitted.)
+Omitting columns in subsequent uploads can cause errors in recurring queries that depend on the presence of those HR columns.
+For more information, see [Prepare organizational data](prepare-organizational-data.md).

   > [!Note]
   > If you are uploading new data, go to step 8, _Complete new file upload_.
 However, if you have uploaded data and then discovered that it contains sensitive, incorrect, or unauthorized data, you must remove the uploaded data and replace it with a new file.
 To do this, go to step 9, _Append or replace organizational data_.

 8. To complete a new-file upload, select **Next**.
 This displays the System fields table.
 Go to [Field mapping](#field-mapping).
-9. To append or replace organizational data, in the **Select file** area, select **Show advanced options**.
-10. In the **Append or replace** section, you can select to:
+9. To append or replace organizational data, locate the **Append or replace** area.
+In this area, you can select either of the following options:
     * **Append the existing organization data** to update attribute values for existing employees, to add new employees, or to add new attributes.
     * **Replace all existing organizational data with this file** to delete all previous HR data uploads and make this the first new HR data upload.